 The YLAI Fellows Program is an open, merit-based competition.
 There is no cost to apply.
 After the application deadline, an independent selection committee of regional and technical experts reviews all eligible applications.
 Those applicants selected to be semifinalists will be contacted to schedule an interview in April.
 All applicants will be notified of their status by May 2021.

 The YLAI Fellowship Program Selection Committee will use the following criteria to evaluate applications and interviews:

 - Demonstrated professional entrepreneurial experience and knowledge.

 - Commitment to community or public service, mentorship, or volunteerism in your home country and to applying entrepreneurial and leadership skills, experience and knowledge to benefit your community and country.

 - Demonstrated understanding of how your personal and professional goals align with program objectives.

-The purpose of the application is to collect basic information and to better understand applicants’ qualifications for the YLAI Professional Fellows Program.
-Questions will include candidates’ professional background and experience with their own business or social ventures, volunteer activities, and English language proficiency.
-The application will require applicants’ work history and business or organization plans.
+The purpose of the application is to collect information and to better understand an applicant’s qualifications for the YLAI Fellowship Program.
+Questions are designed to capture the applicant’s professional background, experience with their own business or social enterprise, and English language proficiency.
+The application will also include the applicant’s work history and business profile.

 - The YLAI Fellowship Program uses an internet-based application system.
 You will need access to a computer or mobile device and the internet to apply.
 If you are unable to complete this online application due to a disability, please email [email protected].
 The YLAI Team at IREX will coordinate with you directly regarding application accommodations.

 - You do not have to finish your application in one session.
 You may save your work and return to complete your application as many times as necessary.
 Once you have submitted your application, you can no longer add any additional information or make any changes.
 All information must be entered prior to your final submission.
 You must submit your completed application by the deadline.